 It's easy to look in the mirror and point out all your insecurities.
 But to face your reality, it's best to start counting all positives.
 Make a list of your strengths, the things you are good at, the values that you hold, and the accomplishments you've achieved.
 Counting on your competencies helps you realize your strengths, which in turn will help you improve your attitude toward yourself.

 Don't get caught up in the life you think you are supposed to have, but work on creating the reality you are meant to live.
 Your biases can blind you to almost any reality.
 You can try to ignore them, but closing your eyes won't make them disappear.
 Instead, learn to understand them and let them go.

-10. Accept that struggle will always be part of our reality.
+10. Accept that struggle will always be part of your reality.

-Don't shy away from challenges but wade into the struggle and get comfortable with operating and living there.
+Don't shy away from challenges, but rather wade into the struggle and get comfortable with operating and living there.
 Struggles are a way of life, and we have to learn to confront them.
-And you never know: something the most challenging things can hold the greatest opportunity for success.
+And you never know--something the most challenging things can hold the greatest opportunity for success.